DreamyProtect/vue-components-bank/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!
+As this is more going to be a learning project than a real community project, I am not going to be super reactive on feature requests but any feedback/advice are welcomed !

 Feel free to check [issues page](https://github.com/DreamyProtect/vue-components-bank/issues).